ApiLogicServer/ApiLogicServer-src/internal_dev/app_landing/app_landing_val.md

 <summary>2.
 Customize - Declarative Rules and Python in your IDE</summary>

-Speed and simplicity, plus all the flexibility of a framework.
-You get a standard project you can download and [**customize in your IDE**](https://apilogicserver.github.io/Docs/Tutorial/#3-customize-and-debug-in-your-ide) with Python, eg:
+The speed and simplicity of AI, plus all the flexibility of a framework.

+* Download the standard project, and [**customize in your IDE**](https://apilogicserver.github.io/Docs/Tutorial/#3-customize-and-debug-in-your-ide)

+* Use standard Python: e.g. provide [Application integration](https://apilogicserver.github.io/Docs/Sample-Integration/) (custom APIs and kafka messaging)

 * [Declarative security](https://apilogicserver.github.io/Docs/Security-Overview/): configure keycloak authentication, declare role-based row authorization<br>

-* [Declarative business logic](https://apilogicserver.github.io/Docs/Logic-Why/): multi-table constraints and derivations using ***unique rules*** that are 40X more concise than code, extensible with Python.<br>
+* [Declarative business logic](https://apilogicserver.github.io/Docs/Logic-Why/): multi-table constraints and derivations using ***unique rules*** that are 40X more concise than code, extensible with Python<br>

-* [Application integration](https://apilogicserver.github.io/Docs/Sample-Integration/) (e.g., custom APIs and kafka messaging).

 <br>